msysbio/microbetag/docs/mgg_tutorials/roaming.md

+## Investigating edges' annotations

 Now, you can click on the **Edges** button on the bottom of the MGG panel to *jump* to the Edges annotations.

+### Potential pathway complementarities

 By clinking on a potential metabolic interaction edge, the donor and the beneficiary species, along with their corresponding sequence identifiers will be displayed highlighting who potentially benefits from the other.

 Then, for cases where pathway complementarities have been returned for this association, a panel will be available for each pair of genomes that were mapped to those two taxa.